Based on your location it seems like you might be looking for the Canadian site.

-Home is Where We Breathe Most: 4 Steps to Clear the Air You Breathe at Home
+4 Steps to Make the Air You Breathe at Home More Healthy

-Disinfectants are great for surfaces, not so great for the air.
-When using household cleaners, be mindful of the harmful chemicals that can circulate into the air you breathe.
-To be safe, turn on your fresh air system, range hood or open a window before, during and after the use of these products.
+Disinfectants are great for surfaces but not so great for the air.
+When using household cleaners, be mindful of the harmful chemicals circulating in the air.
+To be safe, turn on your fresh air system, range hood, or bath fan to vent those chemicals out.

 The kitchen is the heart of the home, but it’s also the primary source of poor indoor air quality.
 Excessive moisture, smoke, and airborne dangers can quickly infiltrate every room in your home, especially with a gas stove.
-Be sure to turn on your range hood before during and after cooking to remove the excess pollutants created from preparing meals.
+Be sure to turn on your range hood before, during, and after cooking to remove unwanted particles.